 In our April 2012 TMJ News Bites, we reported on a study by Chinese scientists suggesting that estrogen increases pain sensitivity in the jaw by stimulating a brain center (the hippocampus) to express receptors for acid, heat and other noxious stimuli.
 T

-It’s common knowledge that the pupils of your eyes dilate in darkness—to absorb as much light as is available—while they contract in bright light so as not to overwhelm the system.
-Pupils also dilate in response to various stressors, in
+It's common knowledge that the pupils of your eyes dilate in darkness--to absorb as much light as is available—while they contract in bright light so as not to overwhelm the system.

 Temporomandibular Disorders (TMD) and other chronic pain disorders are associated with altered brain anatomy.
 A recent paper by Moayedi and colleagues expands knowledge in this area by describing the changes in white matter tract anatomy in TMD patients